JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 ### Additional Tools

 Additional tool interfaces were explored for pliers, a can opener, and rod-based tools like a screwdriver.
 These mechanisms made use of cinchable bungee cords, allowing the user to swap multiple tools of various shapes and sizes in and out at a moment's notice.
-Design inspiration was taken from the [functionalhand®](https://functionalhand.com/), an adaptive tool holder for people with physical hand disabilities.
+Design inspiration was taken from the [functionalhand®](https://functionalhand.com/){:target=\"_blank\" rel=\"noopener noreferrer\"}.", an adaptive tool holder for people with physical hand disabilities.

 | Pliers | Screwdriver | Can Top Opener |
 |:------------------:|:------------------:|:-----------------------------:|